ArcaneMage/javalaboratories-java-extensions/README.md

 stop the timings, because these are naturally determined through the process of invoking the function that is currently being timed.
 In other words, executing the function will start the `StopWatch` and when the function comes to a natural/unnatural conclusion, the `StopWatch` is automatically stopped.
-Number of instances of `StopWatch` is unlimited, and so useful statistics are available of all the timed functions via the class' methods or via the `StopWatch.print()` method which prints pre-formatted data into a string.
-Every `StopWatch` instance has a unique name, which is useful when reviewing the statistics.
-Use the `StopWatch.time(Runnable)` or the `StopWatch.time(Consumer)` method to start the timings, the latter is particularly useful for `Collection.forEach(Consumer)` and/or streams.
+Number of instances of `StopWatch` is unlimited, and so useful statistics are available of all the timed functions via the class' methods or via the `StopWatch.getTime` methods.
+Every `StopWatch` instance has a unique name, which is useful when reviewing the timings.
+Use the `StopWatch.time(Runnable)` method to start the timings,
 ```
          StopWatch stopWatch = StopWatch.watch("methodOne");
          StopWatch stopWatch2 = StopWatch.watch("methodTwo");